Mrowqa/cloudatlas/README.md

     $ ./webclient.sh --agent-host <host> --zone /my/leaf/node
     $ ./webclient.sh --config-file /path/to/config/file.conf

-agent-host: client connects to this host to registry, and asks there for
+agent-host: client connects to this host's registry, then asks it for a remote
-            remote agent stub
+            agent stub
-zone: name of target agent's zone
+zone: name of the remote agent's zone

 #### Standalone query interpreter